Introduction to Subatomic-Particle Spectrometers: Overview of Subatomic Particles

 \section{{Overview of Subatomic Particles}}

 Subatomic particles include the familiar electron, proton, and neutron which are the components of the atom.
 In addition, dozens of less stable particles have been discovered since the 1930s which can be produced in reactions among electrons, protons, and neutrons and subsequently decay in a variety of ways.
-Each particle is characterized by a unique set of values for mass, electric charge, average lifetime, etc. Subatomic particles also possess a property called spin, which differs from the classical concept of angular momentum in that it is quantized (in units of $\hbar/2$) and immutable.
-Table \ref{tab:units} defines the units of measurement commonly used in high-energy physics for these quantities, which are the units employed in this article.
+Each particle is characterized by a unique set of values for mass, electric charge, average lifetime, etc. Subatomic particles also possess a property called spin, a form of of angular momentum that differs from the classical concept in that it is quantized (in units of $\hbar/2$) and immutable.
+Table \ref{tab:units} defines the units of measure commonly used in high-energy physics for these quantities, which are the ones employed in this article.